Skip to content

 210. Lose your ambition but gain peace, or keep ambition and lose sleep?

 211. Take the blue pill or the red pill?
-LearnClash split: 31/69 red pill across 1,247 rounds.
+Red pill wins clearly.
 The Matrix is 26 years old and the answer hasn’t changed.

 How to Use These Questions in a LearnClash Quiz Duel

-Any of these 211 prompts work as a LearnClash quiz duel or a casual this or that game between two friends.
+Any of these 223 prompts run as a LearnClash quiz duel, or as a casual this or that game between two friends.
 Open the app, pick the Popular Culture & Entertainment topic, and play 18 questions across 6 rounds against another player.
-The 48-hour turn window means nobody waits for a real-time match.
-You answer when you have 3 minutes; they answer when they have 3 minutes.
-Compare splits at the end.
+The 72-hour turn window means nobody waits for a real-time match.
+You answer when you have 3 minutes.
+They answer when they have 3 minutes.
+The app lines up your splits at the end.

-Stylized phone screen showing a LearnClash duel turn UI: 6-round progress bar at top with round 2 highlighted, a Coffee or Tea card with two tap buttons in the middle, and a 45-second countdown timer in the corner, with a 48-hour turn window label below Figure 10: The LearnClash duel format adapted for this-or-that.
-18 prompts across 6 rounds, 45 seconds per pick, 48-hour turn window.
+Stylized phone screen showing a LearnClash duel turn UI: 6-round progress bar at top with round 2 highlighted, a Coffee or Tea card with two tap buttons in the middle, and a 45-second countdown timer in the corner, with a 72-hour turn window label below Figure 10: The LearnClash duel format adapted for this-or-that.
+18 prompts across 6 rounds, 45 seconds per pick, 72-hour turn window.

-The format works for the same reason async social game-night formats work: nobody has to coordinate calendars across timezones, day jobs, kid bedtimes, and the various other constraints that make synchronous trivia nights so reliably impossible to schedule.
-You and a friend can run 18 prompts across 6 rounds without ever being online at the same time.
+The format wins for the same reason async social game-night formats do.
+Nobody has to line up calendars across time zones, day jobs, and kid bedtimes, the stack of constraints that makes synchronous trivia night so reliably impossible to schedule.
+You and a friend run 18 prompts across 6 rounds without ever being online together.

-Key takeaway: 3 minutes per turn, 3 turns per duel, 18 prompts total.
-When both players finish their turns, the app shows you exactly which prompts you split on, which prompts you matched on, and how your splits compare to the wider LearnClash player average for that prompt.
+Three minutes per turn, three turns per duel, 18 prompts total.
+Once both players finish, the app shows you which prompts you split on and which ones you matched.

-For deeper play, LearnClash also runs every prompt through its spaced repetition system.
+For deeper play, LearnClash feeds every prompt through its spaced repetition system.
+The mechanic is the testing effect: actively recalling a pick, instead of rereading it, is what makes it stick.
 Prompts you split on come back in 7 days.
 Prompts you matched on come back in 90 days.
-You end up tracking, over time, which questions actually reveal something new about the other person.
+Over a few rounds you build a running map of which questions actually reveal something new about the other person.

 • Run the Easy Warmups set with someone you just met